-Well Life Counselling is now offering counselling by Skype, WhatsApp and Facetime, including a FREE 30 minute initial consultation, to help people access counselling during the uncertainty brought about by Coronavirus.
+Well Life Counselling is now offering counselling by Skype, Zoom, WhatsApp and Facetime, including a FREE 30 minute initial consultation, to help people access counselling during the uncertainty brought about by Coronavirus.
+Key workers are being offered significant reductions in the cost of counselling during lockdown.
 Don’t let Coronavirus keep you from the counselling you feel you need – call me today to discuss your requirements as help really is only a phone call away.
 There’s no obligation and no hassle.
 I look forward to hearing from you.

 On Thursday 12 March 2020 the UK government announced that we are moving out of the contain phase and into the delay phase in response to the ongoing Coronavirus (COVID-19) outbreak.
 It set out what we should be doing in response to these guidelines and it is important that my clients and prospective clients are aware of what Well Life Counselling is doing in line with the latest guidance.